 Although tourists are welcome here, taking photos inside the shrine is not recommended.
 This because it is an important religious site and it is considered poor travel etiquette.

-However, there is also a Mekong River promenade located in Vientiane city.
-Additionally, it is the location of a good night market and places to eat in Vientiane.
+However, there is also a Mekong River promenade located near the city center.
+Additionally, it is the location of a good night market and also good places to eat.
+The riverside night market is also a good option to escape the hot and humid Vientiane, Laos weather.

 Pha That Luang is a gold plated Buddhist stupa that is built on the location of a 3rd century Hindu Temple.
 This Vientiane attraction is renown for receiving Buddhist missionaries who were believed to be carrying the breastbone of the Buddha.